-I wrote a Perl script using utility features in Mojolicious to check all of the links in my site.
+I wrote a Perl script using utility features in Mojolicious to check all of the links in my Hugo site.

 Nothing lasts forever.
 Sites get reorganized, move, or disappear.
 As my own site has gotten older — some of these pages are over fifteen years old — links from old posts stop working. link rot is a fact of life on the Internet.
 I want to minimize it here.